johan456789/johan456789.github.io/src/content/docs/blog/why-password-managers-are-both-more-convenient-and-secure.md

 ---
 title: "Why Password Managers Are Both More Convenient and Secure"
 description: "A deep dive into why password managers beat custom password schemes on security, convenience, and ease of management."
+excerpt: "Password managers offer stronger security, greater convenience, and easier account management than homemade password‑pattern schemes.
+They generate unique passwords, provide phishing protection and breach alerts, sync an end‑to‑end encrypted vault across devices, and simplify autofill and 2FA — leaving only a single master password to protect.
+For most users this tradeoff gives far better damage control and less risk than reusing pattern‑based passwords."
 tags:
   - security
   - password-manager